 I remember how I felt when I read The Catcher in the Rye, La Peste, One Hundred Years of Solitude or Invisible Cities.
-All of them I devoured in different periods of my life touching me in different ways and shaping my views not only about writing but also about how one can say a lot with little or thousand words.
+I devoured in different periods of my life touching me in different ways and shaping my views not only about writing but also about how one can say a lot with little or thousand words.

 I’m again at my favourite bookstore, my temple.
-I look around and I see all this knowledge stacked in almost perfect order.
+I look around, and I see all this knowledge stacked in almost perfect order.
 Mesmerised, I don’t really know where to begin.
 Do I want to work on my Spanish?
 Do I want to check the latest guide on Chile, New Zealand or Namibia?
 How about me picking up a collection of Gordon Parks’ photography body of work?
 I could be here forever… or at least until closing time.

-I so wish I could read all the books in the world.
-At least the good ones.
+I so wish I could read all the books in the world—at least the good ones.